South Africa denies supporting Russia's war – DW – 05/15/2023

 Political economist Patrick Bond told DW that South Africa cannot afford to irritate the US at a time when the country's economy is at its lowest.

-"The main one is exclusion from the Africa Growth and Opportunity Acts, which mainly involve minerals, metals, petrochemicals, and some of our intensive industries.
-That has implications for foreign currency exchange and for some jobs.
+He said that the main economic issue was "exclusion from the Africa Growth and Opportunity Acts, which mainly involve minerals, metals, petrochemicals, and some of our intensive industries.
+That has implications for foreign currency exchange and for some jobs."

-International Relations expert Malte Brosig says equally the African National Congress (ANC) administration feels history will judge it harshly if it disses Russia.
+International Relations expert Malte Brosig said that certain members of the African National Congress (ANC) administration thought they would be judged harshly if they showed any disrespect to Russia.

 "The historical relationships during the apartheid and the support of the Soviet Union to the ANC and so there is a bit of history there," Brosig told DW.

-However, Steenhuisen further said the ANC had "sacrificed everything we fought to achieve in 1994 for the whims of President Vladimir Putin."
+However, Steenhuisen said that the ANC had "sacrificed everything we fought to achieve in 1994 for the whims of President Vladimir Putin."

 "The ANC is siding with Russia for one reason: the Russian Federation is funding the ANC, thus infiltrating and destabilizing South African democracy," Steenhuisen concluded.